Frequently Asked Questions

 1. Push the button on the receiver

 case and hold it in for two seconds.
-When the LED turns from
+When the LED starts to flash,

 2. Position a transmitter-equipped